These make-ahead vegan collard wraps, packed with fresh vegetables and a creamy basil pesto are perfect for lunchboxes or picnics.

 - 4 large chard or collard leaves, stems removed

-- ½ seedless cucumber, seeds removed and cut into matchstick sized pieces
+- 2 Persian cucumbers (or zucchini), seeds removed and cut into matchstick sized pieces

 Gluten-Free, Grain-Free, Vegetarian, Vegan, Paleo

 Use pine nuts or walnuts instead of hemp seeds for a pesto that's not nut-free.